yclas/guides/docs/Plugins-login-using-social-auth.md

 14. Fill  **ID = Client ID**  as appears at Google page
 15. Fill  **Secret = Client secret**  as in Google
 16. Click  **Update**  in the bottom of the page
-17. Logout
+17. Logout.
-18. Go to login, Google should appear there
+18. Go to login, Google should appear there.
-19. Now test it!
+19. You can now test it.